witcom-gmbh/drone-s2i-builder/README.md

       password:
         from_secret: registry-password

+services:
+- name: docker
+  image: docker:dind
+  privileged: true
   volumes:
+  - name: dockersock
+    path: /var/run

+volumes:
 - name: cache
   temp: {}
+- name: dockersock
+  temp: {}
 ```

-## Privileged mode
+## Docker-in-docker

-As we need docker daemon to be launched, you'll need to use "`privileged: true`".
-That means that the repository should be trusted.
+As we need a docker daemon to be launched, we use a docker-in-docker instance which is started as a privileged service.

-To avoid that, you can add the plugin to `DRONE_RUNNER_PRIVILEGED_IMAGES`:
+To avoid that, you can add the docker:dind image to `DRONE_RUNNER_PRIVILEGED_IMAGES`:

 ```
-DRONE_RUNNER_PRIVILEGED_IMAGES=plugins/docker,plugins/ecr,metal3d/drone-plugin-s2i
+DRONE_RUNNER_PRIVILEGED_IMAGES=plugins/docker,plugins/ecr,docker:dind
 ```

 That way, you will not need to set privileged mode, and others users will be able to build images with s2i.